asmaa4may/DeTraC_COVId19/README.md

 #   DeTraC_COVId19

  Here, we validate and adopt our deep CNN approach, called Decompose, Transfer, and Compose (DeTraC), for the classification of COVID-19 chest X-ray images.
-DeTrac has achieved a high accuracy of 95.12% (with sensitivity of 97.91%, specificity of 91.87%, and precision of 93.36%) in the detection of COVID-19 X-ray images from normal, and severe acute respiratory syndrome cases.
+DeTrac has achieved a high accuracy of 97.35% (with sensitivity of 98.23% and specificity of 96.34%) in the detection of COVID-19 X-ray images from normal, and severe acute respiratory syndrome cases.

 ## **Dataset description**